ssvlabs/ssv-spec/p2p/CONFIG.md

 | ---                    | ---                 | ---                  |
 | `3`                    | `4`                 | `3`                  |

-The value was increased to ensure message delivery.
+The value was increased so peers will gossip on a larger set of messages to ensure better delivery.

 ### Gossipsub: MaxIHaveLength